woossi0/suite/docs/usermanual/source/install/ubuntu/packages.rst

 This page describes how to perform a package installation of **Boundless Suite** |version| on Ubuntu Linux.

-.. note:: For upgrades, see the below section on :ref:`Upgrading <install.ubuntu.packages.upgrade>`.
+.. note:: For upgrades, see the section on :ref:`Upgrading <install.ubuntu.packages.upgrade>` below.

 .. include:: include/sysreq.txt